-I spend as tons of the summer as possible in Sperlonga, that is to mention no longer all that plenty.
-Would that I had my grandmother Ginny’s paintings ethic.
-She spent the maximum of her time there, doing little and living large.
+I spend as much of the summer as possible in Sperlonga, that is to mention no longer all that plenty.
+Would like to have my grandmother Ginny’s’ painting ethic.
+She spent most of her time there, doing little and living large.

-My grandparents moved to Italy in 1952, seeking a relaxation treatment for Ginny’s recurrent tuberculosis.
-My grandfather John changed into a writer and gallerist, my grandmother a Broadway and Hollywood starlet and painter.
-Arriving in Rome, they discovered themselves surrounded using friends old and new.
-It is top-notch to pay attention my mum remember their names – Ginny died now not see you later ago – however, suffice to mention that Ginny and Grandpa inspired Fellini’s La Dolce Vita, and particularly a party they threw.
-Steiner and his wife are inside the movie, and Ginny’s artwork beautifies the walls of the infamous birthday party scene, her visitors Fellini’s extras.
+My grandparents moved to Italy in 1952, seeking a relaxation treatment for Ginny’s’ recurrent tuberculosis.
+My grandfather, John, became a writer and gallerist, and my grandmother became a Broadway and Hollywood starlet and painter.
+Arriving in Rome, they discovered themselves surrounded by friends old and new.
+It is top-notch to pay attention to my mum and remember their names – Ginny died now, not see you later – however, suffice to mention that Ginny and Grandpa inspired Fellini’s’ La Dolce Vita, particularly a party they threw.
+Steiner and his wife are inside the movie, and Ginny’s’ artwork beautifies the walls of the infamous birthday party scene, her visitors Fellini’s’ extras.

-The night fish market in Gaeta(the town wherein Ginny, clean from a plumbing route she took God-knows-why, repaired her pal Gore Vidal’s lavatory), butchers (little hole-in-the-walls on Gaeta’s Via dell’ Indipendenza or the carnal temple this is Scherzerino in Itri) and greengrocers (none higher than Poco Poco in Sperlonga) have produce that cries out to be cooked – sincerely – and eaten.
-This is the swamp Mussolini tired, leaving the maximum fertile land in Italy for tomatoes, courgettes, aubergines, melons, figs, and peaches.
-This is the gray mullet and gurnard ocean, crimson bream, black cuttlefish, and pink prawns.
-The sea Odysseus sailed – my balcony overlooks the fake island, Circeo, idea to be Aeaea, in which the goddess Circe turned Odysseus’s team to pigs.
-It is the ocean of my formative years, which I can’t go back to often enough.
+The night fish market in Gaeta(the town wherein Ginny, clean from a plumbing route she took God-knows-why, repaired her pal Gore Vidal’s’ lavatory), butchers (little hole-in-the-walls on Gaeta’s’ Via dell” Indipendenza or the carnal temple this is Scherzerino in Itri) and greengrocers (none higher than Poco Poco in Sperlonga) have produce that cries out to be cooked – sincerely – and eaten.
+This is the swamp Mussolini tired, leaving the most fertile land in Italy for tomatoes, courgettes, aubergines, melons, figs, and peaches.
+This is the gray mullet, gurnard ocean, crimson bream, black cuttlefish, and pink prawns.
+The sea Odysseus sailed – my balcony overlooks the fake island, Circeo, the idea to be Aeaea, in which the goddess Circe turned Odysseus’s’ team into pigs.
+It is the ocean of my formative years, which I can’t return to often enough.

 Makes sufficient for 1